lozjackson/SP-AutoComplete/README.md

 # Use

-Use the following piece of script (see example below) to add an auto-complete field to a SharePoint 2010 form.
+Use the following script (see example below) to add an auto-complete field to a SharePoint 2010 form.
 This should be called once the page has finished loading..  ie. place it in jquery's document ready function.

 1. Set `ListName` to the name of the list where the auto-complete source data is stored.
 This is the only required parameter.